DonutCables/Budget96-Files/readme.md

 Included in this are:

  - Middle slice files: Available in DXF and SVG.
+Dimensions should be 137x385mm if they don't show up in whatever program you're using.

  - Hirpro slice files: Not on hand at the moment, will be requesting copies from Jolimon to add shortly.